waldrain/waldrain.github.io/moniwonig.md

 - wrapped the cold output air vent wind channel box in dachfolie
 - fix leak in warm water output connection
 - insulate leaky hot water output tap
+- move the cupboard to the other wall
+- mount the mirror again

 Todo:

-- mount the mirror again
+- mount the shelf under the mirror
 - wrap the warm input air vent wind channel box in dachfolie and add another layer of styrofoam
 - add dachfolie connecting wall openings to air vent wind channels intakes
 - proper insulation of hot water distribution bar